maelys-mcardle/adventure/documentation/firststory.md

   value: deck
 ```

-The world entity has one property, called `location`.
+The ferry entity has one property, called `location`.
 The current value is
 the deck.
 Meaning, the protagonist's location is the deck.

 Now create a file called `text.md`.
 Open this file and put in the following: